 Shake well the bottle of Zithromax® oral liquid before each use.
 Measure your dose correctly with a marked measuring spoon, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.

-Measure the extended-release oral liquid with a marked measuring spoon, syringe, or cup.
+Measure the Zmax® extended-release oral suspension with a marked measuring spoon, syringe, or cup.
 You or your child must take azithromycin within 12 hours after it has been mixed with water.
-It is best to take the extended-release oral liquid on an empty stomach or at least 1 hour before or 2 hours after a meal.
+It is best to take the Zmax® extended-release oral suspension on an empty stomach or at least 1 hour before or 2 hours after a meal.
 If your child does not use all of the medicine in the bottle, throw it away after you give the dose.

 Keep using azithromycin for the full treatment time, even if you or your child feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.